Quick canned tuna pasta | with light canned tuna

 Preparation

-• Cook the pasta al dente, drain it, and rinse it thoroughly under running water to cool it down.
+• Cook the pasta al dente, rinse it quickly under running water to reduce surface starch and drain it.

-After draining it well, pour the pasta into a large bowl or salad bowl.
+After draining well, place the pasta in a bowl or a large salad bowl.

-Drizzle with a dash of raw extra virgin olive oil, grind the pepper, and mix.
+Drizzle with a tablespoon of extra-virgin olive oil (added raw), grind the pepper and toss.

-I use a light canned tuna preserved with very little evo oil with less fat compared to traditional canned tuna and I find it has a more pleasant texture than natural tuna.
+I use a light canned tuna, preserved with very little olive oil, with fewer fats compared to traditional canned tuna.

 Break it into pieces.